linchpin/wpengine-codeship-continuous-deployment/README.md

 * **HOST_NAME** : The hostname from WP Engine
 * **PROJECT_TYPE** : (**"theme"** or **"plugin"**)

-### Deployment Script
+### Deployment Instructions (The Script)

-The below build script will check out the linchpin build scripts from github and then run the shell script accordingly based on the environment variables.
+The below build script(s) will check out the linchpin build scripts from github and then run the shell script accordingly based on the environment variables.

-In the example below you will see this script is specifcally for **master** if you wanted to use this for staging you would setup a deployment that targets **develop** specifically and update the `git clone --branch "master"` line to `git clone --branch "develop"`
+In the script below you will see this script is specifcally for **master** if you wanted to use this for staging you would setup a deployment that targets **develop** specifically and update the `git clone --branch "master"` line to `git clone --branch "develop"`

 ## deploying to master
 ```